When is Winter Love Island on ITV2? Cast, location and your questions answered

 Laura Whitmore is presenting this time around, with her boyfriend, Iain Stirling, returning as the witty narrator.

-This is also the first series to feature female twins Jess and Eve, who have caused a major stir in the villa as brand new bombshells.
+This is also the first series to feature female twins Jess and Eve, who have caused a major stir in the villa as brand new bombshells – only to find themselves split up in week two.

 However, we can still expect the same Love Island action that has kept us completely hooked for the past five years – and just like the Sherif scandal last year, – we’ve already had one shock exit after Ollie chose to quit the villa after just three days.